NighatRaza/NLP-Projects/SpamClassifier/Readme.md

   tried countVectorizer and tf-idf for vectorization, but tf-idf performed better, so I picked tf-idf tried and tested accuracy and percision scores(in imbalanced data, false positives are important in the case of spam detection) models i've tried are:
-  - logistic regression
+  - Logistic Regression
-  - svc
+  - SVC
-  - kneighbors classifier
+  - KNeighbors Classifier
-  - gaussian naive bayes
+  - Gaussian Naive Bayes
-  - multinomial naive bayes
+  - Multinomial Naive Bayes
-  - bernoulli naive bayes
+  - Bernoulli Naive Bayes
-  - decision trees classifier
+  - Decision Trees Classifier
-  - random forest classifier
+  - Random Forest Classifier
-  - ada boost classifier
+  - Ada Boost Classifier
-  - Bagging classifier
+  - Bagging Classifier
-  - Extra Trees classifier
+  - Extra Trees Classifier
-  - Gradient Boosting classifier
+  - Gradient Boosting Classifier
-  - XGBoost classifier
+  - XGBoost Classifier

     Among all of these models, MultiNommial Naive Bayes and Random Forest Classifier performed the best with the precision 1.0 and higher accuracy.
 5. Improved the model